-4.3.5.2.1.
-ValueRangeProvider on a Solution
+4.3.5.2.2.
+ValueRangeProvider on the Solution

 All instances of the same planning entity class share the same set of possible planning values for that planning variable.
 This is the most common way to configure a value range.